Adverse incidents with medicines

 An adverse incident is defined as being harmful, or potentially harmful, to the patient and is not due to the patient's disease.

-A distinction is made between adverse drug events and adverse drug reactions.
+A distinction is made between adverse incidents with medicines and adverse drug reactions.

-Adverse incidents must be reported Danish Patient Safety Database via The Danish Healthcare Quality Institute.
+Adverse incidents must be reported to Danish Patient Safety Database via The Danish Healthcare Quality Institute.

 It is also possible to report problems associated with the use of medicine, medical devices or suspicion of drug misuse to The Danish Medicines Agency: